-- FAQ -.

-- genindex modindex .

-- StackOverflow using the scrapy tag, .

-- archives of the scrapy-users mailing list, post a question .

-- #scrapy IRC channel .

-- Scrapy issue tracker.
+- Try the FAQ it's got answers to some common questions. - Looking for specific information?
+Try the genindex or modindex. - Ask or search questions in StackOverflow using the scrapy tag, - Search for information in the archives of the scrapy-users mailing list, or post a question. - Ask a question in the #scrapy IRC channel, - Report bugs with Scrapy in our issue tracker.